Skip to main content

 Certificate of Use and Occupancy

-A certificate of use and occupancy allows your car detailing business to operate at a fixed location.
+A certificate of use and certificate of occupancy let your car detailing business operate at a fixed location.
 Whether you own or lease a space open to the public, you need a use and occupancy permit.

 Seller's Permit

-If you sell car wash products or automotive accessories as part of your business, you may need a seller's permit.
+If you sell car wash products, like sponges and soap, or automotive accessories as part of your business, you may need a seller's permit before you begin.

-Any car detailing operation should know the environmental concerns and occupational hazards of their business.
+Any car detailing operation should know their business's environmental concerns and occupational hazards.

 Environmental Protection Agency (EPA)

 The EPA's Clean Water Act prohibits car detailers from discharging pollutants into storm drains.
-In addition, your county has rules regarding water reclamation.
+Your county also has rules regarding water reclamation.
 Know the federal, state, county, and city regulations to avoid fines.

 Occupational Safety and Health Administration (OSHA)

 OSHA protects employees from workplace hazards by promoting workplace safety.
-For example, there are dangers of chemical exposure and injuries from equipment in the car cleaning industry.
+For example, chemical exposure and injuries from equipment in the car cleaning industry are dangerous.
 Understand the risks of your business and take steps to minimize threats.

-A car detailing business has many potential hazards such as chemical exposure, slips and falls, and injuries on equipment.
-Be sure you have adequate business and liability insurance to protect your business and yourself.
+A car detailing business has many potential hazards, such as chemical exposure, slips and falls, and injuries on equipment.
+Be sure you have adequate liability and business insurance to protect your business and yourself.

 General Liability Insurance

 This insurance protects you from negligence and third-party claims.
-For example, an employee damages the finish on a car.
-Or, a passerby slips and falls on soap residue from your cleaning operations.
+For example, an employee damages the finish of a car.
+Or a passerby slips and falls on soap residue from your cleaning operations.

 Garage Keeper's Liability Insurance